 The Company classifies its marketable securities as available-for-sale.
 Marketable securities with a remaining maturity date greater than one year are classified as non-current.
 Marketable securities are maintained by an investment manager and consist of U.S. treasury securities.
-Marketable securities are carried at fair value with the unrealized gains and losses included in accumulated other comprehensive loss as a component of stockholders' equity (deficit) until realized.
+Marketable securities are carried at fair value with the unrealized gains and losses included in accumulated other comprehensive loss as a component of stockholders' equity until realized.
 Any premium or discount arising at purchase is amortized and/or accreted to interest income and/or expense over the life of the underlying marketable security.

 Although available to be sold to meet operating needs or otherwise, securities are generally held through maturity.
-The cost of securities sold is determined on a specific identification basis, and realized gains and losses are included in interest income (expense) within the statement of operations and comprehensive loss.
-During the years ended December 31, 2018 and 2017, there were no realized gains or losses on sales of marketable securities and no marketable securities were adjusted for other than temporary declines in fair value.
+The cost of securities sold is determined on a specific identification basis, and realized gains and losses are included in other income (expense) within the statement of operations and comprehensive loss.
+During the years ended December 31, 2019 and 2018, there was an immaterial amount of realized gains on sales of marketable securities and no marketable securities were adjusted for other than temporary declines in fair value.